Trenaus/LIA-Cognitive-Engine-Showcase/README.md

 ---

-## Runtime Capabilities
+## LIA includes several runtime Runtime Capabilities

-LIA includes several runtime mechanisms that go beyond standard next-token prediction:
+LIA includes several runtime mechanisms beyond standard next-token prediction:

-1. **Tensor Integrity Checks**
+1. Dynamic Adapter Binding

-   Detects and mitigates inactive or malformed expert tensors during dynamic swapping.
+Custom protocol that reconstructs adapter attachment points during model initialization, handling both the modified internal structure and the distributed memory layout.
+Implementation details are proprietary.

-2. **Hardware-Aware Control Layer**
+2. Hardware Orchestration Layer

-   Interfaces with host hardware through a restricted local control protocol.
+Custom local control protocol coordinating compute and memory across the system.
+Required adjusting Windows system-level settings that are restricted by default.
+The runtime will not function on a standard "out-of-the-box" Windows configuration.

-3. **Fully Offline Operation**
+3. Fully Offline Operation

 No external dependencies or network access.
 All model state and orchestration reside on local storage and memory.

 ---